henrygerardmoore/ros2_vscode_template/README.md

 ## Setup

-Clone the repo into your preferred workspace name and `cd` into it:
+Clone this repo into your preferred workspace name and `cd` into it:
 ```bash
 git clone git@github.com:henrygerardmoore/ros2_vscode_template.git ros2_workspace
 cd ros2_workspace